 For other members of the Libra Association, who do not have these risks, there is no problem.

-In the initial coalition, however, there were a good number of companies without problems of this type, such as Lyft or Uber: today the deterrent is not only for those who handle money, but also for our homes, and the sanctions are triggered for everyone.
+In the initial coalition, however, there were a good number of companies without problems of this type, such as Lyft or Uber: today the deterrent is not only for those who handle money, but also for our homes, and sanctions are triggered for anyone.

-In any case, it is a problem, the problems related to “frightened” members may not even be solved.
+In any case it is a problem, the problems related to "frightened" members may not even be resolved.

 It's life